← conru.com

 A human designer can be greatly assisted in the intricate task of routing cable harnesses through complex mechanical assemblies if empowered to interact naturally with other autonomous agents.
 This dissertation presents a system in which specialized computational agents collaborate with a human designer to solve problems too complex for any single approach, whether human or algorithmic.

-The Approach
+The Architecture

 The human designer is not outside the system.
 The human is part of it.
-Agents handle the computationally intensive search and optimization, while the human contributes qualitative judgments that the agents cannot model: spatial intuition, aesthetic preferences, manufacturing knowledge, and the ability to recognize when a solution "looks right" even before formal metrics confirm it.
+Agents handle the computationally intensive search and optimization, while the human contributes qualitative judgments that agents cannot model: spatial intuition, aesthetic preferences, manufacturing knowledge, and the ability to recognize when a solution "looks right" even before formal metrics confirm it.

 Key Finding

-Experimental results (Section 7.4.3) demonstrated that a human working collaboratively with specialized agents produced better solutions than either the human or the agents working alone.
+Experimental results demonstrated that a human working collaboratively with specialized agents produced better solutions than either the human or the agents working alone.
 The collaborative system consistently found higher-quality cable routings in less time than purely manual design or purely automated optimization.

 Three Principles

 The question of how humans and autonomous agents collaborate effectively remains as relevant today as it was in 1997.
+The through-line is always the same: how do you get separate entities to find each other and build something better together?